 A study of the impact of culture on communication behaviors and the implication for cross-cultural interactions, both interpersonal and organizational.

-2309 Interpersonal Communication (3-3-0) A theoretical, practical and experiential introduction to interpersonal communication.
+2309 Interpersonal Communication (3-3-0)

+A theoretical, practical and experiential introduction to interpersonal communication.
 Areas in communication apprehension, family communication, listening and communication in multiple contexts are discussed.
+(SPCH 1318)

+2311 Principles of Public Relations (3-3-0)

+Prerequisite: ENG 1301.

-(SPCH 1318) 3301 Public Relations Writing (3-3-0) Cross-listed as ENG 3371.
+Introduction to the techniques and methods of public relations in promoting the image of organizations, corporations, and institutions, both public and private.
+3301 Public Relations Writing (3-3-0) Cross-listed as ENG 3371.
 Credit may not be earned for both.
 Prerequisite: ENG 1302 and junior standing.
 A study of techniques and methods of public relations in promoting the images of organizations, corporations and institutions, both public and private.
 3302 Argumentation and Debate (3-3-0) Prerequisite: COMM 1304 or permission of instructor.
 Laboratory fee required: \$10.
 Theory and practice in argumentation and debate, including inductive and deductive reasoning, attitude change, use of evidence, fallacies, and beginning debate.

-3303 Introduction to Advertising (3-3-0)

-Cross-listed as ENG 3373.
+3303 Introduction to Advertising (3-3-0) Cross-listed as ENG 3373.
 Credit may not be earned for both.
 Prerequisite: ENG 1302 and junior standing.
 History, theory and basic techniques of advertising, with special emphasis on the use of media in advertising campaigns and message development for media campaigns.

-3304 Advanced Public Speaking (3-3-0)

-Prerequisite: ENG 1301 and COMM 1306.
+3304 Advanced Public Speaking (3-3-0) Prerequisite: ENG 1301 and COMM 1306.

 A comprehensive examination of the preparation and presentation of various types of speeches.
 Types include: informative, persuasive, impromptu and ceremonial.
 Videotaping and in-depth student assessment are integral to the course.
 3305 Fundamentals of Communication Technology (3-3-0) Prerequisite: COMM 1304.
 Critical analysis of communication technology based on models of communication.
 Examines how communicators prepare, deliver and assess messages for effective distribution in technological contexts.
-3306 Business and Professional Speech Communication (3-3-0) Prerequisite: COMM 1304 or ENG 1302.
+3306 Business and Professional Speech Communication (3-3-0) Prerequisite: COMM 1304.